faisalraja/dscache/README.md

 Other than the Put*, Get* methods, I'll be adding utility functions that helps what I'm using it for.

 - `RunQuery` a helper function where you pass a cursor and slice to assign results.
 This adds KeysOnly() to your passed query and limit to length of slice that you passed.
+Then uses GetMulti from query results to fetch data.

 ## Usage